Infas-Imthisam/Supermarket-Database-Oracle-SQL-Developer/README.md

 ## Installation

-1. *Unzip Files:* Extract the provided PL/SQL scripts.
+1. *Unzip Files:* Extract the provided Files.
 2. *Run Scripts:* Execute the PL/SQL scripts in Oracle SQL Developer to set up the database.